kayuzee/utopialabstakehomeprojectstarter/README.md

 Your task is to use React/typescript, [next.js](https://nextjs.org/docs/basic-features/typescript), the useDapp package, and styled-components to create an dapp that can :

-1  connect to a Ethereum Metamask wallet,
+1. connect to a Ethereum Metamask wallet,

 2. display how much Ethereum is in said wallet,

-3. take in inputs of amount of eth, and reciepient wallet to send a transaction of ethereum.
+3. send transactions of Ethereum by taking in the inputs of amount of eth, and reciepient wallet

 We don't have strong preferences on the styling, If you don't have familiarity with existing styling or templates, minimal styling is perfectly fine as well.

 ## Primary Task and Optional Task

-As discussed above, your primary task is to produce an interface that has:
+As discussed above, your primary task is to produce an interface that can:

 1. connect to a ethereum wallet
 2. display how much ethereum is in said wallet,